albertus82/cyclesmod/README.md

 The engine power curve is constructed from the values present in this group.
 Each value represents the engine power in *hp* at a given engine speed indicated on the label associated with the field containing the value.
 Allowed values are between `0` and `255` hp.
 The resulting curve is graphically represented in its frame.

-It is also possibile to draw and modify the curve using the pointing device in the Power Graph window, that is reachable from the *Edit* menu or double clicking on the graph.
+It is also possibile to draw and modify the curve using the pointing device from the *Power Graph* window, reachable from the *Edit* menu or simply double clicking on the graph in the main window.

 ## Command line version